-‘GTA Online’ Updates Adds Hangars, Makes Aircraft Personal Vehicles In Smuggler’s Run Update Out Now
+‘GTA Online’ Adds Hangars, Makes Aircraft Personal Vehicles In Smuggler’s Run Update Out Now

 Hangars let players store new and existing aircraft as personal vehicles.
 This means that GTA Online players can now store their aircraft typically called in through the Pegasus service as a personal vehicle in their hangar.
 As a personal aircraft, players can summon their aircraft while in the world rather than having to travel to the nearest hangar.

 Of course, the update adds new aircraft to the game that can be stored as well.
 Completing the new Air-Freight Business missions via the Free Trade Shipping Co. application in a hangar will reduce the price of the aircraft.
-However, they can be purchased for full price on the Elitás or the Warstock Cache & Carry websites.
+However, they can be purchased for full price on the Elitas or the Warstock Cache & Carry websites.
 The new aircraft includes the Buckingham Alpha-Z1, the Mammoth Tula, the Nagasaki Havok, the Nagasaki Ultralight, the V-65 Molotok, and the Western Rogue.

 Two new cars, the new Motor Wars Adversary mode, and over 500 new clothing items are now included in the game.
 As the Inquisitr reported, new race features are coming later this year.
-New checkpoints will automatically switch the type of vehicle currently be used for all GTA Online players in the race.
+New checkpoints will automatically switch the type of vehicle currently being used for all GTA Online players in the race.

 [Featured Image by Rockstar Games]